tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 # Commands

 There is a concrete implementation of command for each aggregate.
-We define Commands as Discriminated Union type and, when executed, they will produce a lists of events or an error.
+For each aggregate, i define its own Commands type as a Discriminated Union type.
+When the command is and, it will returnlo a lists of events or an error.
 We have also _"command undoers"_, that allow us to compensate the effect of a command in case it is part of a multiple stream transaction that fails  as we will see later.

 The abstract definitions of Command and Undoer  are: